 Default Tier 1 emission factors

-The default EFs are listed in Table 3.2 and are categorised according to pollutant and then source.
-Users wishing to see the same EFs categorised according to source and then pollutant are directed to annex A1.3.1.
+The default EFs are listed in Tables 3.2 (NH3), 3.3 (NO), 3.4 (NMVOC) and 3.5 (PM) and are categorised according to pollutant and then source.
+Users wishing to see some further background to the EFs directed to annex A1.3.1.

 Ammonia

 The default Tier 1 EFs for NH3 have been calculated using the Tier 2 default NH3-N EFs for each stage of manure management (see section 3.4) and default activity data on N excretion, the proportions of TAN in excreta and, if appropriate, the length of the grazing period.
 If appropriate, separate EFs are provided for slurry- and litter-based manure management systems.
 The user may choose the EF for the predominant manure management system for that livestock category in the relevant country.
-These EFs have been calculated on the basis that all manure is stored before surface application without rapid incorporation.
+These EFs have been calculated on the basis that all manure is stored before surface application.
 For these reasons, countries are encouraged to calculate emissions using at least a Tier 2 approach if possible.

 Table 3.2 Default Tier 1 EF (EFNH3) for calculation of NH3 emissions from manure management.
 Figures are annually averaged emissions in kg AAP–1 a–1 NH3, as defined in subsection 3.3.1